Unpaid Overtime in Florida and Alabama

 Is Your Employer Not Paying Overtime?
 Legal Help is Available

 If you have been improperly classified as exempt from overtime, you may be able to go back and recover unpaid wages for the overtime you worked but were not paid for.
 You must act quickly, however, because the law does not allow you to go back forever, and if you wait too long, unpaid wages which are rightfully yours can be forever lost.
-In Pensacola, Florida and southern Alabama, contact the Law Offices of J.J.
-Talbott for assistance from qualified employment lawyers who can help make sure you are paid the wages you are owed.
+In Pensacola, Florida, and southern Alabama, contact the Law Offices of Talbott, Lampert, and Stoner, P.A. for assistance from qualified employment lawyers who can help make sure you are paid the wages you are owed.